-- Proposals should make explicit the potential for the project to deliver genuine, and meaningful impact for Nottingham(shire) communities.
+- Proposals should make explicit the potential for the project to deliver genuine, and meaningful impact for Leicestershire or Rutland communities.
 This can be directly or indirectly, such as by supporting evidence-based change through the community partner organisation's work. - Proposals should make it clear how the described work will support the development of future collaborative, community engaged research. - All proposals must be realistically achievable in a 10-week timeframe, and considering the type of candidate that this scheme will be targeting.
 To assess this, we ask all proposals to include a work plan. - To support you in structuring your work plan, please see the outline below which is provided as guidance to Research Placement Candidates.
 This timeline includes the core induction and training opportunities candidates will be expected to undertake.

-Time period Activity Week 1 Introductory project team meeting Co(I)laboratory induction event Introductory Research Skills training workshop Weeks 2-3 Getting to know the project background through reading relevant literature Exploring new theories, methods, and concepts necessary to understand the project Weeks 4-8 Main period of research work - data collection, transcription, developing methodologies, data analysis, etc. Optional events to attend: Co(I)laboratory Research Showcase and NTU Doctoral Research Festival Weeks 9-10 Writing of final project reportUpdating project summary page
+Time period Activity Week 1 Introductory project team meeting Co(I)laboratory induction event Introductory Research Skills training workshop Weeks 2-3 Getting to know the project background through reading relevant literature Exploring new theories, methods, and concepts necessary to understand the project Weeks 4-8 Main period of research work - data collection, transcription, developing methodologies, data analysis, etc. Weeks 9-10 Writing of final project report Updating project summary page